MakeSchool-Tutorials/Superhero-Team-Dueler/P00-Object-Oriented-Programming/content.md

 # Add an Instance Method

-Remember classes are groups of data and actions, data attached to classes are key-value pairs called **Properties**, and the actions that class can take are called **Methods**.
+A class has really two parts: **properties** (data) which you've seen, and **methods** (actions) that that an instance of that class can do.

 What are some actions a dog can take?
 How about barking?
+What other actions can a dog do?

 Let's define our first method called `bark`.
 This will let us call something like this: `my_dog.bark()`.
 And then we can print "Woof!"